 Notes to the Consolidated Financial Statements (continued) 30 September 2023

-(ii) Fair value hierarchy (continued)
+- g.
+Fair value of financial assets and liabilities (continued) - (ii) Fair value hierarchy (continued)

 There were no transfers between Level 1 and Level 2 during the year.
 Reconciliation of Level 3 items are as follows:-